Why Westerschelde?

 All just for fun.

-What is AIS?
+Background: What is AIS?

 Principles:

-The automatic identification system (AIS) is an information and tracking system that uses VHF transceivers on ships, to disseminate information to surrounding vessels, and conversely, to receive information from them.
+The automatic identification system (AIS) is an information and tracking system that uses VHF transceivers on ships to disseminate information to surrounding vessels, and conversely, to receive information from them.

 AIS Data:

-Ships broadcast static data (e.g. their unique Maritmime Mobile Service Identity, vessel name, and voyage related data) as well as dynamic data (e.g. position, course, and speed).
+Ships broadcast static data (e.g., their unique Maritmime Mobile Service Identity, vessel name, and voyage-related data) as well as dynamic data (e.g., position, course, and speed).

 Message density: